dotnwat/beals-conjecture/README.md

 We can re-use the computation of c^z by saving the results of computing the c^z values for searching

+Now we are getting somewhere.
+This is actually a simplified version of the approach used by Peter Norvig.
+His results from several years ago computed several different ranges.
+But new methods are needed to go beyond what he doing.

 This is pretty good, really.
 We can construct a parallel version by breaking up the for loop and having worker nodes evaluate different disjoint partitions of the space.

+The major problem with this is the cost in size to maintain the index of infinite percision numbers with a lot digits, as well as the huge number of cycles needed to make comparisons between these large integers.

 # Open Questions